Learn about US financial aid , Pūtea āwhina a Amerika

 Cost of Attendance

-The Cost of Attendance is an estimate of how much an average student spends to complete a qualification at Massey.
+The COA is an estimate of how much an average student spends to complete a qualification at Massey.

-The COA has different parts and changes each year.
-We review the COA each year, after tuition and non-tuition fees are updated.
+Each year, the COA changes.
+We review it after tuition and non-tuition fees are updated.

 The COA includes allowances for:

 You may have some study costs that are personal to you.
-Give details in your loan application and we may be able to add these costs to your COA.
+Put these details in your loan application.
+We may be able to add these costs to your COA.

 Examples of personal study costs include: